 Crookes looked at Matterport software that estate agents use to create virtual models of houses so buyers can click on a link and do a walkthrough.
 While he hadn’t come across any UK building sites that had used it, Bam invested in a camera so he could try it.

 “I thought it’s got to be super simple or it’s going to fall flat, but it was and a trainee site manager and myself came in every Sunday morning when it was quiet to run these scans as people moving about can ruin them.”

 Crookes then showed the animated walkthrough to the head of the hospital’s estate to get a response.
 “He loved it and thought it was awesome,” says Crookes, “so we set up weekly meetings with all the clinical staff and the estates people so we could talk them through the job via Microsoft Teams and ‘walk them’ from room to room.
 They were absolutely in tune with progress and could discuss whether they had enough space for a particular bit of equipment, if a wall needed to be adjusted, if they needed power in a certain way or highlight anything else they wanted changing, and we able to deal with these quick and early.”

 Bam subsequently set up walkthroughs with the maintenance staff and began using the scans in training sessions as well as health and safety and progress meetings with subcontractors.
 “There will always be hazards on a building site, so the less people that need to visit the better,” he says.
 “It’s far easier and safer to manage projects virtually because there is zero risk.”

 The idea didn’t go unnoticed and earned the team a trophy at Bam’s internal awards for Best Digital Safety Initiative 2020, something Crookes proudly keeps in his office.

-Along with the dry lining trials, the Southampton hospital project serves as an example of how both simple physical, as well as more sophisticated digital innovations, can reduce risk on construction sites.
+Along with the dry lining trials, the Southampton hospital project serves as an example of how both simple physical, as well as more sophisticated digital innovations, can reduce health and safety risks on construction sites.